 Vitamin C is a potent antioxidant that improves fine lines and wrinkles and helps to eliminate unwanted hyperpigmentation.
 This antioxidant becomes even more powerful when it is combined with glutathione and ferulic acid, says Dr. Imahiyerobo-Ip.
 One of the top serums that combines these two ingredients is SkinCeuticals C E Ferulic Combination Antioxidant Treatment ($182).
 It synergistically mixes 15 percent pure vitamin C (L-ascorbic acid), 0.5 percent ferulic acid, and one percent vitamin E, which serve together as an environmental shield and antiaging armor for your skin.

 Since both of these vitamins are antioxidants, they become even more powerful at protecting your skin from free radicals in the environment and reducing signs of aging when combined.
 So, basically, when you use them both, along with a broad-spectrum sunscreen, you're giving your skin the most optimal shield against the sun and, inevitably, the wrinkles that come along with UV exposure.

-If you're looking for a treatment that combines vitamin C and E, try the Derma E Vitamin C Concentrated Serum ($24).
+If you're looking for a treatment that combines vitamins C and E, try the Derma E Vitamin C Concentrated Serum ($25).